-13. AML/CFT Audits
+AML/CFT/CPF Audits

-In our resolve to ensure improved AML/CFT activities and strengthen our Policy and Procedures, we subject our compliance to examination by our Internal Audit, Internal Control, External Auditors and all Regulatory Bodies.
+In our resolve to ensure improved AML/CFT/CPF activities and strengthen our Policy and Procedures, we subject our compliance to examination by our Internal Audit, Internal Control, External Auditors and all Regulatory Bodies.
 This is to ensure the Bank has adequate compliance against money laundering, terrorism financing and financial crimes.
 The observations from audit reports are implemented to correct any observed violation.

-14. AML/CFT Training of Staff

-The Bank develops, coordinates and participates in multifaceted educational and training programs that focus on the elements of the compliance programme and seek to ensure that all appropriate employees and Management Staff are knowledgeable of and comply with all compliance programmes.
-The Bank is very serious in giving continuous training and awareness to Board members and employees on the fulfilment of their AML/CFT obligations.
-The training is conducted to ensure employees are well equipped with AML/CFT laws, KYC principles and red flags in money laundering or financing of terrorism.
+AML/CFT/CPF Training of Staff: The Bank develops, coordinates and participates in multifaceted educational and training programs that focus on the elements of the compliance programme and seek to ensure that all appropriate employees and Management Staff are knowledgeable of and comply with all compliance programmes.
+The Bank is very serious in giving continuous training and awareness to Board members and employees on the fulfilment of their AML/CFT/CPF.